ChrisTitusTech/website/content/posts/2020/crypto.md

 - Synthetix - This wraps assets like stocks, gold, and other real world assets in a token.
 It has a lot of promise, but so far it is very limited.
 - Uniswap - This is one of the first really successful decentralized exchanges.
 If you provide Liquidity to its pool you earn a % of the fees charged on the platform.
 - Tokensets - Wrapped assets but with a twist.
 Both Human and Robot ran sets rebalance a portfolio based on market conditions.
 Still in its early days, but interesting.
+- Yearn.finance - Blackbox setup with massive yields upwards of 30%... seems too good to be true and I don't trust it.

 Almost all these DeFi projects are causing massive amount of Ethereum transactions which in turn is causing high transaction fees.
 Solo yield farming requires you to be making $1000+ transactions so your profits don't get eaten by fees.